A RECORD OF SERVICE

 Since then, Steve has been on the frontlines of progressive fights in California, advocating for protecting residents of Culver City and Los Angeles from drilling interests, serving as a prominent supporter of campaigns to lower drug prices and put us on a path to universal, single-payer healthcare.

-He lives in the neighborhood of Palms and attends services at Holman United Methodist Church.
+Steve lives in the neighborhood of Palms and attends Holman United Methodist Church.